1971–72 Arsenal F.C. season

 The 1971–72 season was Arsenal Football Club's 46th consecutive season in the Football League First Division.
 Arsenal finished fifth in the league.

 In Cup play, Arsenal featured for the first time in the European Cup, but went out to defending champions Ajax in the quarterfinals.
 Arsenal were knocked out of the League Cup in the fourth round by Sheffield United.
 In the FA Cup, Arsenal reached the final, their fifth cup final in five years.
-However, the team couldn't follow up on the previous year's victory and lost 1-0 to Leeds United.
+However, the team could not follow up on the previous year's victory and lost 1-0 to Leeds United.

 Ray Kennedy was the top scorer in both the league and in all competitions.
 Frank McLintock served as captain.

 In June 1971, the club saw the exit of Don Howe as manager Bertie Mee's hands-on coach.
 He was replaced with Steve Burtenshaw.
 In December, midfielder Alan Ball joined Arsenal to strengthen the squad.

 Season summary

 Following up the 1970-71 Double was always going to be difficult.
-On June 15, that proposition was made even harder by the departure of Don Howe, the hands-on second-in-command to Bertie Mee who was widely considered the originator of the Double.
+On 15 June, that proposition was made even harder by the departure of Don Howe, the hands-on second-in-command to Bertie Mee who was widely considered the originator of the Double.
 Howe accepted an offer to become the manager of West Brom.
 Two other Arsenal staff, George Wright and youth coach Brian Whitehouse, also moved to West Brom.
 Steve Burtenshaw was appointed to Howe's previous position.
 Arsenal's only other summer transfer news was that Jon Sammels left the club for Leicester City at a price of £100,000.

 Arsenal began the season with a convincing win over Chelsea, followed up by beating Huddersfield.
 The dynamic Charlie George missed the opening of the season with cartilage trouble.
 However, Arsenal's fortunes soon turned and they were defeated three times in a row, including a loss to newly promoted Sheffield United at home, Arsenal's first loss at Highbury in 19 months.

 Arsenal's inconsistencies prevented them from being serious title contenders.
 Injuries left John Radford, Charlie George, Peter Marinello, and Bob McNab out of the squad for parts of the seasons, and other players such as Peter Simpson and Peter Storey suffered from poor form.
 In December, Mee paid a Football League record fee of £200,000 for Everton's Alan Ball in order to strengthen the squad.
 Despite some of these issues, midway through the season, Arsenal went on a 14-match unbeaten run after a dismal 5-1 loss to Wolves.
 The run left them just four points from the top.
 However, they were to find rather less success with the rest of the season.
 They still affected the title race, as a 0-0 draw with Liverpool in the penultimate game of the season handed the league championship to Derby County.
 Arsenal ended the season with a 2-0 home defeat to Tottenham and finished fifth.